When do I start planning?

 Do I need extra health insurance?

 It is advisable to contact your current health insurance provider to determine what your coverage is while abroad.
 You should also find out how the process works while you are abroad.
 As part of your application to study abroad for IUP Exchange and partner company programs, the International Student Identity Card (ISIC) is included in your application fee.
-Your ISIC also has insurance coverage for you while you are abroad among other great benefits.
+Your ISIC also has insurance coverage for you while you are abroad among other benefits.
+It is important to note this card serves as minor insurance and does not act like “regular” insurance.
+It is advisable to explore many options beyond the ISIC.

 What if I apply to study abroad and then decide not to go?